-Figure 16.
+Figure 19.
 Cross-validation test in Extreme Gradient Boosting for sampling site (a) J1, (b) J2, (c) T1, and (d) T2.

-Based on this process, we calculated the variable importance of each algorithm for the training data by survey site, the results of which are shown in Tables 8 and 9.
-In the dominant algae classification, the top three measurement variable values based on variable importance for each survey site and algorithm are bolded, and in the case of identical values, both variables are bolded.
-According to the results, while the variable importance calculations varied according to the survey site and algorithm, overall, temperature and DO were more important than the other measurement variables in determining and classifying the dominant algae at a specific point for each survey site.
-This suggests a high correlation between water temperature and oxygen in terms of the possibility of algae occurrence.
-It is also consistent with the findings of Woo et al. (2020), who reported that the amount of harmful cyanobacteria occurring at nine water supply source sites in the main stream of the Nakdong River in South Korea from 2012 to 2019 was highly correlated with the water temperature and dissolved oxygen.
-However, at the Tamjin Lake Yuchi Stream Confluence (T2) site, the variable importance of nutrient-related measurement variables such as BOD, TN, and Chla rather than DO was relatively high, and at the Tamjin Lake dam front (T1) site, the variable importance of EC was relatively high.
-This indicates that nutrients such as nitrogen and phosphorus have a greater influence on algae growth at the Tamjin Lake site than the Juam Lake site.
+Using this process, the variable importance of each algorithm for the training data by survey site was calculated, and the results are shown in Tables 7 and 8.
+Based on the results, the variable importance calculations varied depending on the survey site and algorithm.
+Overall, temperature and DO (dissolved oxygen) were more important than other measurement variables in determining and classifying the dominant algae at a specific point for each survey site.
+This observation suggests a high correlation between water temperature and oxygen in terms of the possibility of algae occurrence.

+These results align with the findings of Woo et al. (2020), who reported that the amount of harmful cyanobacteria occurring at nine water supply source sites in the main stream of the Nakdong River in South Korea from 2012 to 2019 was highly correlated with water temperature and dissolved oxygen [47].
+However, at the Tamjin Lake-Yuchi River confluence(T2) site, the variable importance of nutrient-related measurement variables such as BOD, TN, and Chla was relatively high, surpassing that of DO.
+At the Tamjin Lake dam front (T1) site, the variable importance of EC was relatively high.
+This indicates that nutrients like nitrogen and phosphorus have a more significant influence on algae growth at the Tamjin Lake site compared to the Juam Lake site.

+Table 7.
+Variable Importance of Explanatory Variables for dominant algae classification (Bagging, AdaBoost, Gradient Boosting, Random Forest).
+The top three measurement variable values, based on variable importance for each survey site and algorithm, are bolded.
+In instances where identical values are present, both variables are bolded.